Your Swem liaisons are happy to show you how you can gather information for your tenure and promotion portfolios.

 - PubMed has the related articles and "cited by" features.

-- Web of Science includes Science Citation Index, Social Science Citation Index, and Arts and Humanities Citation Index.
+- Web of Science includes stats on the number of times your work was cited by other publications indexed in Web of Science.
+It includes Science Citation Index, Social Science Citation Index, and Arts and Humanities Citation Index.

-Don't forget: Google Scholar also has the "cited by" feature for thousands of books and articles, and Google Scholar Metrics can be very useful for finding h-factors and recent citations to your articles and books.
+- Google Scholar also has citation metrics, though it's unclear on the sources that it covers and sometimes the data is inaccurate.
+Google Scholar Metrics can be very useful for finding h-factors and recent citations to your articles and books.